Human Powered is a podcast about people, places, and connections produced by Wisconsin Humanities.

 Jen | Producer

-Jen Ruben is the Executive Producer at Love Wisconsin.
-She co-produces the Moth StorySlam in Madison, leads storytelling workshops around the state, and co-hosts Inside Stories podcast.
-She teaches a Social Policy class at the University of Wisconsin School of Social Work and wrote the book, We Are Staying: Eighty Years in the Life of a Family, a Store, and a Neighborhood.
+Jen Rubin is the Executive Producer for Love Wisconsin.
+She leads storytelling workshops with the Odyssey Project’s Odyssey Beyond Bars English class and co-produces the Moth StorySlam in Madison.
+She wrote the book, We Are Staying: Eighty Years in the Life of a Family, a Store, and a Neighborhood.

 Jade | Producer